-Healix Sentinel Enables Businesses to Get People Moving Again
+HEALIX SENTINEL ENABLES BUSINESSES TO GET PEOPLE MOVING AGAIN

-/EIN News/ -- Boston, Nov.
-16, 2020 (GLOBE NEWSWIRE) -- There’s no question that the landscape for international business travel has changed beyond recognition.
-Recent research by the Institute of Travel Management found that 38% of corporate travel managers expect their firm’s travel plans and budgets for 2021 to be down by 25% to 50% compared to 2019.
-However, for many organizations that operate with an international footprint, it is imperative to get employees moving again, and for ex-pat workers to be located abroad.
-With this requirement comes all the usual risks – in addition to the COVID-19 pandemic.
+Excessive risk management programmes can be burdensome and costly, while inadequate cover leaves an organisation vulnerable to operational disruption, reputational damage and potential litigation.”LONDON, UNITED KINGDOM, November 17, 2020 /EINPresswire.com/ -- Recent research by the Institute of Travel Management found that 38% of corporate travel managers expect their firm’s travel plans and budgets for 2021 to be down by 25% to 50% compared to 2019.
+However, for many organisations that operate on an international footprint there is an imperative to get employees moving again, and for expat workers to be located abroad.
+And with this requirement comes all the usual risks – as well as COVID-19.

-Security and health risk management leader, HX Global/Healix International, has developed a new suite of tools to give risk managers vital control while meeting their ever-evolving duty of care obligations.
-Healix Sentinel brings together five solutions to provide global organizations with essential tools to stay informed of the risks their employees and operations may face and take appropriate action wherever they are across the globe.
+In response, Healix International, the security and health risk management business has developed a new suite of tools to give risk managers vital control to meet their duty-of-care obligations.
+Healix Sentinel brings together five solutions to provide global organisations with vital tools to stay informed of the risks their employees and operations may face, and take appropriate action wherever they are across the globe.

-“This year has been extraordinary and organizations around the world are adjusting to a new way of working to ensure business continuity and productivity,” explained Mike Webb, CEO of Healix International/HX Global.
-“But remote working can only go so far and it is critical for many businesses that travel resumes.
-While COVID-19 brings a new dynamic, all the other risks associated with working abroad, such as earthquakes, terrorist activities, or staff experiencing other health-related emergencies, remain.

-Developed by experts in crisis management and risk mitigation, the Healix Sentinel suite of services goes beyond the traditional travel risk space to focus instead on “people risk management,” whether they are traveling or not..
+Developed by experts in crisis management and risk mitigation, the Healix Sentinel suite of services goes beyond the traditional travel risk space to focus instead on ‘people’ risk management, whether they are travelling or not.
 Another refreshing way the Sentinel platform stands out is the way the client risk manager – rather than the employee - is seen as the primary stakeholder.
 As Mike Webb adds; “Often the client only has a small team, or a single individual, responsible for risk mitigation.
 That’s a heavy burden.
 The Sentinel platform addresses that by making their lives easier and acting as a force multiplier.”

 Risk managers can tailor Healix Sentinel to fit their own specific requirements, choosing the mix of services that will complement and support existing security resources.
-Alternatively, Healix International/HX Global can provide a fully managed 24/7 “virtual” security department, delivering timely, actionable intelligence using cutting-edge technology to provide location-specific insights and monitoring of incidents.
-In doing so,, it gives risk managers peace of mind that they are providing employees with the highest possible level of duty of care.
+Alternatively, Healix International can provide a fully managed 24/7 ‘virtual’ security department, delivering timely, actionable intelligence using cutting-edge technology to provide location specific insights and monitoring of incidents.
+In doing so, it gives risk managers peace of mind that they are providing employees with the highest level of duty-of-care.

-“As well as helping tackle an organization’s risk management concerns and giving peace of mind, Healix Sentinel helps an organization maintain a competitive advantage and will enhance its reputation as a secure and compliant organization.”
+“As well as helping tackle an organisation’s risk management concerns and giving peace of mind, Healix Sentinel helps an organisation maintain a competitive advantage and will enhance its reputation as a secure and compliant organisation.”

 The Healix Sentinel range includes: